-The following is an overview of the music and dance.
+The remaining tabs give an overview of the music and dance.
 For more details there is an article in Wikipedia, and there are many other presentations on the web.

 The two dominant forms of New England country dancing have been contra and square dancing for a long time.
 Both have changed a lot over the years, and their relative popularity has fluctuated rather drastically over the years.
 The contradances can be traced to English country dance, and the squares to the French quadrilles.

 Contras are done in line formation: two parallel lines with partners generally across from each other.
 Some contras are in proper formation meaning that all the men are in one line and all the women in the other.
 Others are in improper formation, meaning that every other couple switches places with their partners.
 A more modern formation has everyone next to their partners, facing another couple in the opposite line.
 This is known as Beckett formation, named after the Beckett Reel which was the first dance in that formation.
 Each time through the dance you dance with one couple; at some point you progress, or move on to the next.